ianmparker/Real-Time-Facial-Detection-Using-Haar-Cascade/README.md

 In the photo above my research partner Jada decided that our test needed to be interrupted with kisses, which made things harder for the system to detect my face.

-The accuracy of facial detection could be increased by the following:
+In theory the accuracy of facial detection could be increased by the following:

 		// Convert the image to grayscale
 		Mat gray;